enricoros/github-related-repos/README.md

 _Users_ of GitHub.

 #### Changelog
+* Mar  8, 2021: Separated the worker and CLI into backend/src
 * Jan 27, 2021: Added 10 fields, reduced API usage, increased caching
 * Jan 17, 2021: Migrated to the GraphQL API